Cyber Monday: 6 tips for safer online shopping

-That's partly because the Thanksgiving holiday weekend, starting with Black Friday, is one of the busiest times within the most hectic shopping season of the year.
+That's partly because the Thanksgiving holiday weekend is one of the busiest times within the most hectic shopping season of the year.
 In 2020, 186.4 million consumers shopped that holiday weekend, according to data from the National Retail Federation.
 And a growing share of that shopping is happening online.

 But you may be able to avoid having your holiday fun spoiled by an identity thief or financial fraudster if you take a few simple steps to help you shop safely online.

 Online shopping tips for Black Friday and Cyber Monday